Overview

 Causes

 There are multiple theories about what causes panic disorder.
-Some clinical trials indicate that chemical imbalances are a significant factor, and genetic and environmental factors, including adverse childhood conditions and health topics, may also play a role.
+Some clinical trials indicate that chemical imbalances are a significant factor, and genetic and environmental factors, including adverse childhood conditions and health topics, may also play a role in developing panic disorder.

 There may be a genetic predisposition to panic disorder.
 Some people with the condition report that a close family member has either panic disorder or other behavioral disorders.
 However, scientists have not identified a specific gene, and the inheritance pattern is unclear.